Farama-Foundation/chatarena/README.md

                  global_prompt=environment_description)
 # A "Teaching Assistant" player
 player3 = Player(name="Teaching assistant", backend=OpenAIChat(),
-                 role_desc="You are a teaching assistant of module ...", global_prompt=environment_description)
+                 role_desc="You are a teaching assistant of the module ...", global_prompt=environment_description)
 ```